Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 Abusing the drug combination of both hydrocodone and acetaminophen poses severe health risks.
 Hydrocodone and HCPs can vary with regards to the amount of acetaminophen in each pill.
 Typical amounts of acetaminophen per pill usually range from 300-325mg.

-Hydrocodone, Lortab and Vicodin all contain an opioid ingredient that can make you feel relaxed and at ease.
+Generic hydrocodone and its trade formulations Lortab and Vicodin are all opioids.
+Opioid drugs are abused by some individuals because of the perception that they may make you feel relaxed and at ease.
 When you inject these drugs – and you feel the impact of the drugs all at once – you may be coaxed into doing things and making choices you might never make while sober.

 Shared Needles & Casual Sex